A Guide About What is BR Tax Code and How Does it Impacts Your Tax Bill

 When Circumstances Change

-Life events such as starting a new job, switching employers, or receiving state benefits can affect your tax code.
+During life events such as starting a new job, switching employers, or receiving state benefits (when it comes to tax code BR, it is important to consider all the tax codes), your tax code.
 Always update HMRC promptly to avoid being assigned the wrong tax code.
 Keep a keen eye on the important UK tax dates and deadlines to avoid penalties.

 Conclusion